 I’ve also learned what kind of activities will make my sugars drop fast (in my case, that would be walking), my true levels of insulin sensitivity throughout the day, and that I always need a minimum of a half unit of active insulin on board (IOB) before a workout.

-Gaining this knowledge took time and did include a few missteps, but that’s life and that’s learning.
-The information has made it possible for me to optimize my training and has made it easier for me to stay in a range of 90-144 mg/dL (5.0-8.0 mmol/L) when exercising.
+Gaining this knowledge took time and did include a few missteps, but that’s life, and that’s learning.
+The information has made it possible for me to optimize my training and has made it easier for me to stay in my desired range of 90 to 144 mg/dL (5.0 to 8.0 mmol/L) when exercising.

 Confidence and security